Donkey Kong 64: Reception

 The size and length were frequently noted.
 With an estimated 30 hours in basic gameplay, IGN called it Rare's War and Peace.
 GameFan wrote that "big" is an understatement, and "the adventure found within is mastodonic".
 Writers from AllGame and EGM became frequently lost or distracted in its world.
 The ingenuity of the boss battles, particularly the final battle against K. Rool, was highlighted, although the story's ending disappointed EGM.
 Reviewers found little entertainment in the multiplayer mode but praised the gameplay variety between the five characters.
 The controls also frustrated reviewers, between slow movement speed and camera angle issues.
 For example, characters who become unresponsive during their attack animations are vulnerable to encroaching enemies.
 Edge wrote that the lack of camera improvements over Banjo-Kazooie was inexcusable.

 Even with the RAM expansion for graphics, Donkey Kong 64s visuals were only found marginallyif at allbetter than that of its contemporary games, such as the previous year's Banjo-Kazooie.
 IGN avowed that Donkey Kong 64 was not as pretty as Banjo-Kazooie, especially in its water and backgrounds, though it still ranked among the console's prettiest games because the setting is barren and nondescript at first, and only later introduces lighting effects and richer textures.
-IGN hoped for more from Rare, praising the particle effects (such as in the desert wind), but considering its dynamic lighting overused.
+IGN hoped for more from Rare, praising the particle effects (such as in the desert wind), but criticized the overuse of dynamic lighting.
 N64 Magazine said the enhanced effects were most often used for decoration, though they also played some role in puzzles based on illuminating paths.
 Graphical difficulties were reported even with the extra memory, such as frame rate slowdowns and distant features not appearing in any detail, though overall they commended the graphical flourishes.
 GameSpot also saw a lack of variety in the environment.

 The characters were praised for their personalities, animations, and portrayal of Rare's signature humor.
 Several reviewers noted the personalities shown in character animations.
 IGN considered the characters less baffling than those of other Rare games, and sometimes funny.
 GameFan found that the addition of the three new playable characters to the series offered little personality that would be missed.

 IGN said that the music was less clever than Banjo-Kazooies, but Kirkhope's soundtrack still delivered a variety of moods and fit the setting.
 Aural clues in the surround sound and the quality of the underwater effects impressed GameSpot.
 Reviewers criticized the opening "DK Rap" as "embarrassing" and among the worst video game music.
 GamePro said it was humorous but lowbrow.
 Eight years later, Nintendo Life said the song was "loved by some, loathed by others", similar to the game itself.